An-dy1/protractor_tutorial/README.md

 - TODO: as of March 21, not seeing verbose logs following those steps.
 Where to call jasmine.callReporter() or whatever

-Jasmine console reporter node package: https://www.npmjs.com/package/jasmine-console-reporter
+Jasmine console reporter node package: https://www.npmjs.com/package/jasmine-console-reporter Github repo, not much more info except for pretty screenshots: https://github.com/onury/jasmine-console-reporter